moonbaselabs/moonbaselabs/source/_posts/the-next-step.md

 **Simply put:** We need a brand that can do more because we can do more.

 **At the end of 2019**, we merged with Lion Graph and began offering data analytics services.
-We build software, create SaaS (software as a service) platforms, design dashboards and construct data warehouses – all under the umbrella of guiding companies through digital transformation.
+We build software, create SaaS (software as a service) platforms, design dashboards and construct data warehouses – all under the umbrella of guiding organizations through digital transformation.

 **We have grown** from two co-founders to [four partners](/about).